jparise/gmail-fixed-font/README.md

 # gmail-fixed-font

-A Greasemonkey script that applies the browser's monospace font to message body text and compose window in Gmail.
+A user script that applies the browser's monospace font to message body text and compose window in Gmail.

 ## Installation
 ### Chrome